robvdw/RCA_AIG_042Q6_ARTIFICIAL_INTELLIGENCE/README.md

 * The aim is to equip students with basic Data Science skills ---including Python coding--- to build or explain next-gen AI-applications.
 * It will provide students with in-depth knowledge about state-of-the-art AI frameworks & libraries ---such as AWS machine learning, Cafee, Keras, Matlab, Mathematica, Microsoft Cognitive Toolkit, Sci-Kit Learn, Pytorch, Tensorflow, Theano, Torch---
-* Partticular attention will be paid to the knowledge domain of Human Cognition form the view point of Cognitive Neuroscience.
+* Particular attention will be paid to the knowledge domain of Human Cognition form the view point of Cognitive Neuroscience.

 # Context & Topics
 This course is an adapted version of a lecture series as devised and setup for HRBS by Renske van den Engel-Brands.